Muslim conquest of Transoxiana

-The Muslim conquest of Transoxiana, also called the Arab conquest of Transoxiana, was part of the early Muslim conquests.
-It began shortly after the Muslim conquest of Persia enabled the Arabs to enter Central Asia.
-Relatively small-scale incursions had taken place under the Rashidun Caliphate, but it was not until after the establishment of the Umayyad Caliphate that an organized military effort was made to conquer Transoxiana, a region that today includes all or parts of Uzbekistan, Tajikistan, Kazakhstan, and Kyrgyzstan.
-The campaign continued under the Abbasid Caliphate, and gradually saw the Islamization of the region.
+Muslims conquered Transoxiana between 651 and 751, shortly after their conquest of Persia enabled them to enter Central Asia.
+Relatively small-scale incursions had taken place under the Rashidun Caliphate, but it was not until after the establishment of the Umayyad Caliphate that an organized military effort was made to conquer the region that today includes all or parts of Uzbekistan, Tajikistan, Kazakhstan, and Kyrgyzstan.
+The campaign continued under the Abbasid Caliphate and gradually saw the Islamization of the region.